opencv/opencv/modules/photo/doc/inpainting.rst

     :param dst: Output image with the same size and type as  ``src`` .

-    :param inpaintRadius: Radius of a circlular neighborhood of each point inpainted that is considered by the algorithm.
+    :param inpaintRadius: Radius of a circular neighborhood of each point inpainted that is considered by the algorithm.

     :param flags: Inpainting method that could be one of the following: